Who This Guide Is For

 }'

-Persist the returned id and userAccountId if you intend to lock funds or top up via /v1/users/transfer.
+Persist the returned userId and userAccountId (also exposed as id and account.id in GET /v1/users/{id}) if you intend to lock funds or top up via /v1/users/transfer.
+Transfers are permitted only for active users.

 Where To Go Next